 What improvements and benefits has Enron seen from the purchase of the publicly traded stock since this transaction took place more than six months ago?

-Need response.However,
+The transaction closed March 16, so it is premature for any definitive results.
+However, Azurix has been able to reduce G&A by eliminating the costs of having publicly traded shares, such as shareholders meetings and maintaining related staff, and sharing services with Enron.